 How to File Self-Assessment Tax Returns

 What you’ll need to file a tax return is the complete information regarding your earnings for the entire tax year as well as other expenses you may want to deduct from your tax return.
-Thus, it’s important that you track your income and expenses with an accounting tool or with the help of accountants for startups.
+Thus, you must track your income and expenses with an accounting tool or with the help of accountants for startups.

 You will also need your UTR (unique taxpayer reference) number, which is assigned to you when you register for Self-Assessment.